Contact lenses offer an alternative to glasses for correcting vision problems, and are used by around 4 million people in the UK.

-The thin plastic lenses are fitted over the cornea of the eye to correct vision problems such as short-sightedness, long-sightedness or astigmatism.
+The thin plastic lenses are fitted over the cornea of the eye to correct vision problems such as short-sightedness, long-sightedness, and astigmatism.
 You can wear contact lenses even if you have presbyopia and need bifocals.

 As well as helping with eyesight problems, coloured contact lenses can be a fashion accessory for some people.